gitEricsson/Node-Farm/README.md

 ### The Challenge

-My goal was to recreate Jona's Node Farm
+My goal was to recreate [Jonas's](https://github.com/jonasschmedtmann) Node Farm

 ### Features